 The fear had set in!

-40,000 runners from all over the world gathered in London to raise money for their chosen charity and I was one of them.
-London marathon I could hear my gate number being called and it was time to go into the pen and wait.
+Forty thousand runners from all over the world gathered in London to raise money for their chosen charity and I was one of them.
+I could hear my gate number being called and it was time to go into the pen and wait.
 I felt my feet pounded into the ground.
 Would anyone know if I didn’t do this?
 The grueling 3-month training through the winter months, raising money, and not wanting to disappoint anyone.

 We were off!
 My feet had engaged with my legs and I started to jog otherwise I would be run over by 40,000 runners and I could end up as roadkill.